arrowtype/fonttools-intro/README.md

 ## Instancing a Variable Font

 You can use the Instancer to make smaller instances of a variable font, “pinning” axes to a single value or limiting them to given ranges.
-You can run it as a python module or from the command line.
+You can run it as a Python module or from the command line.
 (One current limitation: axis ranges must include their default position, such as Recursive’s `wght` default of `300`.)
 For example:

 ```bash
 fonttools varLib.instancer examples/Recursive_VF_1.053.ttf CASL=1 wght=300:850 # outputs examples/Recursive_VF_1.053-partial.ttf